d-kang/dev_notes/README.md

 Watchers are good for asyncronous updates, and updates/transitions with data changes.

 Watchers must have the same name as the data property.

+Watchers make the developer's life easier because you can watch a piece of state for changes and the watch handler will automatically run without having to tell Vue to do it explicitly each time.

 example: hover state